Model Context Protocol (MCP) Quick Start Guide

 response = await self.session.list_tools()

-# Generate function call description information
+# Generate description information for function call

 available_tools = [{